linux-system-roles/postfix/README.md

 configuration parameters.
 Keys not supported by the installed Postfix are ignored.
 The default is empty `{}`.

-You can specify `previous: replaced` within the `postfix_conf` variable to remove any existing configuration and apply the desired configuration on top of clean postfix installation.
+You can specify `previous: replaced` within the `postfix_conf` dictionary to remove any existing configuration and apply the desired configuration on top of clean postfix installation.

-WARNING: If you specify `previous: replaced`, the role reinstalls the postfix package and replaces the existing `/etc/postfix/main.cf` and `/etc/postix/master.cf` files.
+**WARNING**: If you specify `previous: replaced`, the role reinstalls the postfix package and replaces the existing `/etc/postfix/main.cf` and `/etc/postix/master.cf` files.
 Ensure to back up those files to preserve your settings.

-If you specify only `previous: replaced` under the postfix_conf dict, the role installs the `postfix` package and enables the `postfix` service.
+If you specify only `previous: replaced` under the `postfix_conf` dictionary, the role re-installs the `postfix` package and enables the `postfix` service without applying any configuration.

 Example of settings `previous: replaced`: